fabric

 Parallelism

-The code generator specifies to run all tests (except for events) in parallel by default.
-The assumption is that tests written in a single test suite are implemented as to not interfere with one another.
-Commenting out t.Parallel() runs that test separately from other tests, however the order of execution of tests is not guaranteed and care must be taken to reset the state at the end of a test that may interfere with another.
+The code generator specifies to run all tests in parallel.
+The assumption is that tests are implemented as to not interfere with one another.
+Comment out t.Parallel() to run that test separately from other tests.
+Be advised that the order of execution of tests is not guaranteed and care must be taken to reset the state at the end of a test that may interfere with another.

 Mocking